 In June, Vladimir Putin and Kim Jong Un signed a “peaceful” and “defensive” pact.

-There is increasing evidence that North supplies Russia with ammunition.
+There is increasing evidence that North Korea supplies Russia with ammunition.
 This was demonstrated recently by the recovery of a rocket in Ukraine’s Poltava area.

 In fact, the first reports of Pyongyang supplying mines and shells to Russia’s military communities date back to December 20, 2023.

-stationed in Ukraine have complained many times about the quality of ammunition, and that dozens have been injured.
+Russian soldiers stationed in Ukraine have complained many times about the quality of ammunition, and that dozens have been injured.

-suspects a unit of North Korean troops is preparing near the Mongolian border in the Ulan Ude region, in preparation for deployment to Russia’s Kursk Province, where Ukrainian forces launched a raid in August.
+Kyiv suspects a unit of North Korean troops is preparing near the Mongolian border in the Ulan Ude region, in preparation for deployment to Russia’s Kursk Province, where Ukrainian forces launched a raid in August.

 The Ukrainian Defence Express editor, Valeriy Ryabykh said that the Russian units could be freed up to fight elsewhere if they were able to guard certain sections of the Russian-Ukrainian borders.